simoninireland/simplicial/doc/glossary.rst

          \chi(S) = \sum_{k = 0}^{\infty} (-1)^k \, \#S_k.

-      The Euler characteristic is a hole detector for simplicial complexes, in that "un-filled" spaces are counted.
+      The Euler characteristic is a sort of hole detector for simplicial complexes, in that "un-filled" spaces are counted.
+For a stronger amnd more sophisticated (but more computationally demanding) hole detector, use :term:`homology`.

    face
       A :term:`simplex` that lies on the boundary of another